 Many people go through a brief “rebellious” phase at some point in their life.
 For some, this can be as harmless as dying their hair a funky color or wearing provocative clothing.
 For others, rebellion can come in the form of petty crime, with many going more specifically with shoplifting.
 Shoplifting is never ok, as it is crime and morally wrong, but it pales in comparison to other more serious crimes.
 So if you get caught shoplifting, will the crime be on your permanent record?

-Contact The Law Offices of Elliott Kanter at (619) 330-5881 to schedule a free consultation today.
+Contact The Law Offices of Elliott Kanter in San Diego at (619) 330-5881 to schedule a free consultation.

 Did you Get Arrested for Shoplifting?